haskus/haskus-manual/source/system/programming/graphics/tutorial/human_vision.rst

 on the video display surface if it had an infinite resolution, `not "small squares" <http://alvyray.com/Memos/CG/Microsoft/6_pixel.pdf>`_.

-We have have to render many different images per seconds to simulate moving images.
+We have to render many different images per seconds to simulate moving images.

 I recommend watching this video: `How a TV works in slow motion <https://www.youtube.com/watch?v=3BJU2drrtCM>`_